 Disagreement Resolution is completely voluntary and applies to all children and young people with SEN, not just those being assessed for or who have an EHC plan.
 The arrangements can help to resolve different types of disagreement or prevent them from escalating further.

-Parents, carers and young people can contact us directly to discuss whether disagreement resolution may be able to help.
-More information about the process can be found on our FAQ page.
+Parents, carers and young people can contact Together Trust directly to discuss whether disagreement resolution may be able to help.
+More information about the process can be found on their FAQ page.

-All cases are different and we would encourage parents, carers and young people over the age of 16 (with support where appropriate) to contact us to discuss their individual circumstances.
+All cases are different and parents, carers and young people over the age of 16 (with support where appropriate) are encouraged to contact them to discuss their individual circumstances.

-Please note we can provide information about mediation and the process, but we are unable to comment on the likely outcome of any mediation or disagreement resolution meeting or tribunal.
-We always recommend that parents, carers and young people contact their local Information, Advice and Support Service (formerly Parent Partnership) and/or seek advice from other specialist organisations if required.
+Please note Together Trust can provide information about mediation and the process, but are unable to comment on the likely outcome of any mediation or disagreement resolution meeting or tribunal.
+They always recommend that parents, carers and young people contact their local Information, Advice and Support Service (formerly Parent Partnership) and/or seek advice from other specialist organisations if required.

-You may also find the following websites useful:
+You may also find the following services useful:

 Mediation and Disagreement Resolution Services are free to parents, carers and young people.
-For more information you can contact us on 0161 283 4807 or visit www.togethertrust.org.uk
+For more information you can contact us on 0161 283 4807 or visit Together Trust Referral details

 Mediation Referrals: Initial contact for Mediation advice should first be sought through Global Mediation on: